CT Pregnancy Services

 Glucose Tests

-Between 26 and 28 weeks, we will check your blood count, offer an HIV test, check again for syphilis (as required by Connecticut state law), and perform a glucose screening test for gestational diabetes.
-Because of a hormone put out by the placenta, some women cannot metabolize glucose as well during pregnancy.
-If the mother’s blood sugar is too high throughout the end of her pregnancy, the baby can grow too big, and can have problems maintaining its blood sugar following birth.
+Between 26 and 28 weeks, we will check your blood count, repeat an HIV and syphilis test, and perform a glucose screening test for gestational diabetes.
+Because of a hormone put out by the placenta, some people cannot metabolize glucose as well during pregnancy.
+If a person’s blood sugar is too high during the pregnancy, the baby can grow too big and have problems maintaining its blood sugar following birth.
 Babies with very low blood sugar can have problems with seizures, maintaining their temperatures, and adapting to life outside the uterus.
-Many women with gestational diabetes are able to maintain a normal blood sugar range with diet modifications, and the baby generally does very well.
+Many individuals with gestational diabetes are able to maintain a normal blood sugar range with diet modifications, and the baby generally does very well.

-Gestational diabetes screening is done utilizing a 1-hour glucose challenge test.
+Gestational diabetes screening is done via a 1-hour glucose challenge test.
 Fasting is not required for this test.
-At the lab you will be given a sweet sugar solution to drink; one hour later a sample of blood is drawn to check your glucose level.
+At the lab you will be given a sugary drink; one hour later, a sample of blood is drawn to check your glucose level.
 If the glucose level is normal after one hour, no further testing is done.
 If the glucose level is high, we will ask you to undergo a fasting 3-hour glucose tolerance test (GTT).
-If two of the values (one, two and three hours after drinking the glucose solution) OR the fasting glucose on the three-hour test are elevated, we will consider that you have gestational diabetes.
+If two of the values (one, two, and three hours after drinking the glucose solution) or the fasting glucose are elevated, it is diagnostic for gestational diabetes.

 Group B Strep Tests

-We test all pregnant women at 36 weeks for Group B streptococcus (GBS) using a vaginal swab.
-It is a widespread bacteria.
-It resides in the gastrointestinal tract of up to 40% of men and women.
-In women, it can grow in the urinary tract or vagina as well.
+We test all pregnant individuals at 36 weeks for Group B streptococcus (GBS) using a vaginal and rectal swab.
+It is a widespread bacteria that resides in the gastrointestinal tract, vagina, or urinary tract of up to 40% of people.
 People who have these bacteria are said to be “colonized” and are called “carriers.”
 There is no way to get rid of GBS permanently.
-It tends to come and go, and rarely causes symptoms in adults.
+It tends to come and go and rarely causes symptoms in adults.

-In rare circumstances, GBS can cause a serious illness in the newborn if the mother is colonized.
-Almost all GBS illnesses in newborns can be prevented with universal screening.
-That means that each pregnant woman is tested for GBS at the end of pregnancy.
-If the culture is positive, the mother is given IV antibiotics in labor.
+Every pregnant person is tested for GBS around 36 weeks of pregnancy.
+If the culture is positive, the individual is given IV antibiotics in labor.
 Approximately 99% of babies exposed to GBS do not become infected.

 More information is available at these websites:

-Some diseases are genetically passed from mother to baby.
-Blood from a pregnant woman can be tested to find out the risk of specific genes being passed to the baby.
+Some diseases are genetically passed from pregnant person to baby.
+Blood from a pregnant individual can be tested to find out the risk of specific genes being passed to the baby.
 Even if you are healthy and have no family history of these diseases, you may have a single gene or be a “carrier” of a disease.

 Your genes never change.
 Therefore, these tests do not need to be repeated in future pregnancies.
 Testing is typically done early in pregnancy but may be done at any time.